 Low-Carb Lamb Shish Kabobs are a great dish for low-carb diets, and even for the original South Beach Diet if the lamb is well-trimmed.
 If you use the low-carb pita bread, that would be phase two or three for South Beach.

 Find More Recipes Like This One:

 Use Grilling Recipes for more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
-You might also like to Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.
+Use the Diet Type Index to find recipes suitable for a specific eating plan.
+You might also like to follow Kalyn’s Kitchen on Pinterest, on Facebook, on Instagram, on TikTok, or on YouTube to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe: